-See "Exhibit Q" for minimum Player Food Service Guidelines.
+Please refer to "Exhibit Q" and to the Standards and Best Practices section on ATP Tournament Centre for minimum Player Food Service Guidelines.

 ATP Tour Masters 1000 and ATP 500 Tournaments.
 Each tournament shall provide complimentary food service available for each player and two (2) PST members for the same number of days as the player's hospitality through direct allocation on the individual credential or allowance on the player credential.
 Tournaments are encouraged to provide complimentary food for additional PST members.